Benny902/news_ai/README.md

 - using only backend API
 #### example usage in postman / swagger / etc:
-i've also included "postman_collection.json" that you can use to test each route individually with the different order numbers as you wish.
+(i've also included "postman_collection.json" for convenience)

-METHOD on http://localhost:5000/ with the following endpoints:
+use METHOD on http://localhost:5000/ with the following endpoints:
 >POST /register: to create a user
 POST /login: to login with user
 GET /profile: to show user profile